dqops/dqo/docs/dqo-concepts/dqops-user-interface-overview.md

 ### **Configuration tree view**

 In the **Configuration** section, the tree view displays a list of all built-in data quality **Sensors**, **Rules** and **Data quality checks** that can be customized.
+Go to the working with DQOps section, to learn how to [create custom data quality checks](../working-with-dqo/creating-custom-data-quality-checks.md).

 The tree view in this section also provides access to the configuration of the following:

-- **Default checks configuration:** This allows you to configure checks that are automatically activated after importing new tables.
+- **Default checks configuration:** This allows you to configure default data quality checks patterns that are automatically activated after importing new tables.
+[Learn how to configure check patterns](data-observability.md#configuring-check-patterns-in-ui).
 - **Manage users:** This allows you to add new users and manage their roles.
 - **Default schedules:** This allows you to [configure schedules](../working-with-dqo/configure-scheduling-of-data-quality-checks/index.md) that are automatically set after importing new tables.
 - **Default notifications:** This allows you to [configure webhooks](../integrations/webhooks/index.md).